rmahlert/CableCast-Roku/README.md

 Upload the CableCast-Roku.php and SimpleImage.php files onto your web server.
 Make sure they are in the same directory and with 755 permissions.
 I have my setup in directory named 'roku' and keep the two files and the images and xml directories under that.
 Those directories also to write permissions to save the xml and save the images.

-Setup a cronscipt to run the php file daily to update your xml files.
+Setup a cron script to run the php file daily to update your xml files.
 Or you will need to manually call the script in a browser to update the Roku channel.